 10 Things New People Need To Know

-You’ll need a Purdue ID card — a plastic card with your picture and PUID number.
-You can get one at the Card Services Office in Hovde Hall (610 Purdue Mall), Room 14.
+You’ll need a Purdue digital ID, or a Purdue ID card.
+For information this, see the Card Services Office in Hovde Hall (610 Purdue Mall), Room 14.

 Purdue IDCard Pete